hundredrabbits/Ronin/WORKSHOP.md

 (export $path)
 ```

-For example, a version of that same code with file paths, might look something like the following, notice how the `(rect)` is omitted:
+For example, a version of that same code with file paths, might look something like the following, notice how the `(rect)` is omitted, if a `(rect)` is not present, the entire canvas size will be exported:

 ```
 (import "~/Desktop/photo.jpg")